irene-glez/tweets-analysis-NLP/README.md

 ### I've perform the following tasks:

+0. Modeling with a Corpus os Tweets in Spanish

 1. Collection of the tweets where the @TheBridge_Tech account is mentioned from the first day of the bootcamp (13 June) until the last day of class (5 October).

 2. Storage in an SQL database in 2 normalized tables (tweets, users).